 Under the crown is the shoulder, which curves down to the bell’s waist.
 Because it is designed for support rather than acoustics, the shoulder is among the bigger, denser sections of the body.
 The shoulder forms the bell and helps it maintain its well-known chiming sound.

 When someone asks to imagine a bell, most people visualize the waist.
 In other words, a bell’s distinctive shape forms from its waist.
 When you ring a bell, the sound also travels to the waist.

 The pitch and tone of a particular bell depend on its waist shape.
 It is responsible for creating a bell-like sound.

 The bell’s lip is the sound bow.
 You can spot the corner where the bell’s waist ends and the sound bow starts if you follow your gaze down the bell’s curve.
 This area affects how the bell sounds when struck because it is typically thicker than the rest.

 The bell’s lip is the area on which the clapper lands when it rings.
 The bell’s lip is frequently smooth to the touch because it is the area that people grasp if they want to stop the bell from ringing.

 The entire opening where the clapper hangs is referred to as a bell’s mouth.
 The mouth opens to reveal the interior of the bell’s body, where the sound originates.
 As a result, the mouth is frequently the bell’s most significant component.

-The hanging portion of the bell that taps against the interior to produce the ringing sound is called the clapper.
+The clapper is the hanging portion of the bell that taps against the interior to produce the ringing sound.
 It is the essential component to make a sound.

 - 12 Essential Door Knob/Lock Parts: Names, Function & Diagram